rocket-connect/graphql-debugger/packages/collector-proxy/README.md

 ## About

-This is a Node.js express server exposing a GraphQL endpoint that serves the [User Interface](https://github.com/rocket-connect/graphql-debugger/tree/main/packages/ui).
+This is a Node.js express server exposing a GraphQL endpoint that serves the [user interface](https://github.com/rocket-connect/graphql-debugger/tree/main/packages/ui), and a proxy endpoint around the Open Telemetry Collector's `/v1/traces` endpoint.

-This server also exposes two other HTTP endpoints:
+## Endpoints

+### /graphql

+This is the GraphQL endpoint that serves the [user interface](https://github.com/rocket-connect/graphql-debugger/tree/main/packages/ui).

 ### /v1/traces